Frequently Asked Questions

 - Payment of the $2,500 copayment.

-How soon can I start the 6 month weight loss program?
+How soon can I start the 3-month weight loss program?

 You must have met the 5 year eligibility requirement before you are eligible for the procedure.

-What happens if I start a program with Live for Life or Weight Watchers, but don't indicate that I want the program to count towards the 6 month multidisciplinary program required for the Bariatric Surgery evaluation?
+What happens if I start a program with Live for Life or Weight Watchers, but don't indicate that I want the program to count towards the 3-month multidisciplinary program required for the Bariatric Surgery evaluation?

-If you inform Live for Life that you want your current program to count towards the 6 month program required for Bariatric Surgery evaluation, you must still meet all of the program requirements and eligibility requirements.
+If you inform Live for Life that you want your current program to count towards the 3-month program required for Bariatric Surgery evaluation, you must still meet all of the program requirements and eligibility requirements.
 Completion of the program is no guarantee that your surgery will be approved.

 What is the coinsurance/copay that I am responsible for the surgery itself?

 You are responsible for the $2,500 copay, which must be paid-in-full at the time of the surgical procedure.
 This copayment applies to the surgery only.
-In addition, you will be responsible for the applicable deductibles, coinsurance and copayments for other services provided to you including but not limited to office visits, labs, x-rays weight loss programs prior to the surgical procedure.
+In addition, you will be responsible for the applicable deductibles, coinsurance and copayments for other services provided to you including but not limited to office visits, labs or x-rays prior to the surgical procedure.

 Prior to my bariatric surgery and after my surgery, what is my responsibility for copays, coinsurance, etc. under my Duke health coverage plan?